 - Bell, Varner and Gottschalk: “Automatic Disclosure and Discovery -- The Rush to Reform,” 27 Ga.
 L. Rev. 1 (Fall 1992) (with former Attorney-General Griffin Bell, discussing amendments to Federal Rule 26 requiring voluntary disclosure).

-In 2003-2012, Chambers USA: Guide to America’s Leading Business Lawyers has recognized Ms. Varner as a leader of the trial bar in commercial litigation, product liability and trial practice.
+- In every year since 2003, Chambers USA: Guide to America’s Leading Business Lawyers has recognized Ms. Varner as a leader of the trial bar in commercial litigation, product liability and trial practice.

-Ms. Varner has been named for the eighteenth year in the 2012 Best Lawyers in America.
-Ms. Varner was recognized in the specialties of Appellate Law, Bet-the-Company Litigation, Commercial Litigation, Mass Tort Litigation and Personal Injury Litigation.
-She has also been recognized as a leading lawyer by American Lawyer/Corporate Counsel “Top Lawyers 2011,” The Legal 500 (2011 and 2012), Law Dragon, and Who’s Who.
+- Ms. Varner has been named for the 21st year in Best Lawyers in America.
+Ms. Varner has been recognized in the specialties of Appellate Law, Bet-the-Company Litigation, Commercial Litigation, Mass Tort Litigation and Class Actions, Personal Injury Litigation, and Product Liability Litigation.
+She has also been recognized as a leading lawyer by American Lawyer/Corporate Counsel, , The Legal 500 (2011-13), Law Dragon, and Who’s Who.

-- Ms. Varner is the President of the American College of Trial Lawyers in 2012-13.
+- Ms. Varner served as President of the American College of Trial Lawyers in 2012-13.
 She was elected to the College in 1995, a recognition requiring scrutiny by independent state-wide and national groups of her record as a courtroom lawyer.
-She chaired the College’s Committee on Attorney-Client Relationships from 2002-2005, served on the Board of Regents of the College (representing Georgia, Alabama and Florida), from 2005-2009, and has served on the Executive Committee of the College from 2009 through the present.
+She chaired the College’s Committee on Attorney-Client Relationships from 2002-2005, served on the Board of Regents of the College since 2005, and served on the Executive Committee of the College from 2009-2014.

 Ms. Varner’s Education and Background.

 - Ms. Varner is a native of Opelika, Alabama, a town of 15,000 people.
 She is a Phi Beta Kappa graduate of Smith College, Northampton, Massachusetts.
 She joined King & Spalding after receiving her J.D., with distinction, Order of the Coif, from Emory University School of Law.
 In 1983, she became the first woman partner in the Litigation Practice Group at King & Spalding.
 In 1995, she became the first woman elected to the firm’s management committee.
-She has served as a trustee of Emory University since 1995, a director of The Carter Center beginning in 2012, a director of Wesley Woods Geriatric Center from 1996-2007, and a director of the Atlanta Symphony Orchestra since 2005.
-She currently serves on the Board of Directors for Brown & Brown, Inc. (the nation’s seventh largest insurance brokerage firm), and Atlanta’s Atlantic Capital Bank.
-She is married to K. Morgan Varner, an attorney, and has one daughter, Ashley, who is an oncology social worker in Washington, D.C.
+She has served as a trustee of Emory University from 1995-2013 (she currently is an emeritus trustee), a director of The Carter Center beginning in 2012, a director of Wesley Woods Geriatric Center from 1996-2007, and a director of the Atlanta Symphony Orchestra from 2005-2012.
+She currently serves on the Board of Directors for Brown & Brown, Inc. (the nation’s seventh largest insurance brokerage firm).
+She is married to K. Morgan Varner, an attorney, and has one daughter, Ashley, who is an oncology social worker at Anne Arundel Medical Center, Annapolis, Maryland.